playquadball/playquadball.com/docs/getting-started/basic-rules.md

 ### Keeper Zone Protection
 The keeper has special powers while in their zone:

-- **Possession immunity** - can't be tackled once they have the volleyball
+- **Possession immunity** - immune to physical contact when holding the volleyball
 - **Beat immunity** - can't be knocked off stick by dodgeballs
 - **Limited duration** - powers end when the volleyball leaves the zone